nimibahar/justt-home-assignment/README.md

 ** in their respective tables.

-4. Once the images were build and the project is running, visit localhost:3000 in your browser to view, update and create transactions.
+4. Once the images were build and the project is running, visit localhost:3000 in your browser to view, update, delete and create transactions.
 5. To stop the project run:
     docker-compose down